CLI Reference - KMIP

 Flags

--n, --name: KMIP client name (either name or id are required)
+-n, --name: KMIP client name (either name or client-id is required)

--i, --client-id: KMIP client ID (either name or id are required)
+-i, --client-id: KMIP client ID (either name or client-id is required)

--p, --output-file-folder: Folder path to save client certificate files (for example, '.').
-Two files are created: .key and .cert
+-p, --output-file-folder: folder path where client certificate files are saved (for example, .).
+Two files are created: <client-name>.key and <client-name>.cert.

 Flags